DfirJos/Parse-and-Enrich/README.md

 # Parse-and-Enrich - finding indicators in doc(x), xlsx(x), pdf, txt, and csv

 This script searches for indicators in doc(x), xls(x), pdf, txt, and csv files.
-It also enriches IP addresses with additonal IP address data from ipinfo.io.
+It also enriches IP addresses with additonal data from ipinfo.io.

 Default indicators that it looks for:
 - URL's